Positive Pregnancy Test But No Symptoms: 6 Possible Reasons

 1. Can I get a positive pregnancy test in the fourth week?

-You may get a positive result on a home pregnancy test at four weeks of pregnancy.
-It is often recommended that you wait for a week after a missed or late period and then take a pregnancy test (8).
+Pregnancy test at home might give you a positive result at four weeks of pregnancy.
+However, it is recommended that you wait for a week after a missed or late period and then take a pregnancy test (8).

 2. Is it possible to be pregnant and not test positive?